johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

 Clubs cannot play more than 2 clubs of the same country.

+As a result of these numerous complexities.
 UEFA are allegedly using an "AI-facilitated supercomputer" to determine the draw.

 The algorithm will run until complete and writes the draw to a dataframe.
 This can be exported with pandas.DataFrame.to_excel()

-CSV files with club details for both Champions and Europa Leagues are included.
+CSV files with club details for both Champions and Europa Leagues are included for hours of endless fun.
+Similar to the real draw.

 Many thanks to Zippy for his unvaluable help with this project.